drBenway/pixi-vn-wiki/Label-and-Game-Step.md

 }
 ```

-An other possibility is to use the [Game Storage](/Game-Storage.md) for **for passing information**, but increase the save file if you not delete the data after use.
+An other possibility is to use the [Game Storage](/Game-Storage.md) **for get variables**, but increase the save file if you not delete the data after use.

 ## Run a label